Representing Car Accident Victims Nationwide

 According to the National Highway Traffic Safety Administration (NHTSA), over six million car accidents were reported across the United States in 2015, with over 35,000 people fatally injured in those crashes.
 Driver error is the single most common cause of all car accidents reported.
 Sadly, most if not all, of these accidents could have been prevented if drivers practiced safe driving skills.

 Driver error includes any unsafe behavior, such as failing to yield to traffic lights, stop signs, and road signs.
 Speeding, driving under the influence of alcohol or drugs, and drowsy driving are also considered preventable driver errors.
 Moreover, officials at the NHTSA have named distracted driving as the single most common cause of all car accidents.
-As many as one quarter of all car accidents are reportedly caused by distracted drivers.
+As many as one quarter of all car accidents and pedestrian accidents are reportedly caused by distracted drivers.

 Recent studies indicate that the most common cause of distracted driving is cell phone usage, but drivers face many other distractions as well.
 As more cars become equipped with on-board navigation and entertainment systems, driver distraction includes more than just texting and talking on the phone.
 Even drivers that eat behind the wheel can become distracted.
 A person operating a vehicle while trying to navigate a map, adjust a sophisticated audio system, or use social media while driving is likely to take their eyes off the road for longer than they might realize.
 Even a split second distraction can result in a serious crash.